 State of the art facilities for conducting process oriented research on chemical and isotope exchange between fluids and minerals exist in the Department of Earth Sciences at the University of Minnesota.
 In some cases, studies using these facilities link directly to our field programs described above, but the research represents stand alone investigations of many fundamental aspects of environmental aqueous geochemistry.
 Examples are as follows:

 - The recent discovery that non-traditional stable isotopes can be measured accurately using state of the art analytical facilities underscores the need to experimentally calibrate the effects of temperature, pressure and composition on the partitioning of these isotopes between minerals and coexisting fluids, if these isotope systems are to fulfill their promise as process oriented tools in aqueous geochemistry.
-The non-traditional isotopes of Fe and S are presently being studied with support from the National Science Foundation.
-This research is being carried out in collaboration with Professor Shuhei Ono (MIT) and Professor David Borrok (UL-Lafayette).
+The non-traditional isotopes of Fe, Zn, and S are presently being studied with support from the National Science Foundation.

 - Investigations of geochemical controls on the abiotic hydrocarbon formation is an ongoing research activity in our lab.
-The cooling of reducing fluids in the C-H-O-S sysem with and without mineral catalysts provide contraints of the abiotic formation of organics in a wide range of geologic environments.
-This may have played a role in the origin of life on Earth, and may have been of importance to formation of organics on meterorites and other planetary bodies, such as Mars and Europa (moon of Jupiter).
+The cooling of reducing fluids in the C-H-O-S system with and without mineral catalysts provide constraints of the abiotic formation of organics in a wide range of geologic environments.
+This may have played a role in the origin of life on Earth, and may have been of importance to formation of organics on meteorites and other planetary bodies, such as Mars and Europa (moon of Jupiter).

 - It has been recognized that seafloor hydrothermal vent fluids have dissolved chloride values that range from +/- 100% of the seawater source fluid.
 The variability in dissolved chloride provides evidence of phase separation in response to the intrusion of heat from magmatic bodies at relatively low hydrostatic pressures.
 The partitioning of chloride between coexisting vapor and brine gives rise to the distribution of metals and dissolved gases in ways that play a key role in hydrothermal alteration and heat and mass transfer processes.
-The application of flow-through hydrothermal experiments in fluid only systems, (in collaboration with Dr. Nick Pester (LBL)) has provided fundamental insight on this important problem in aqueous geochemistry.
+The application of flow-through hydrothermal experiments in fluid and fluid-mineral systems has provided fundamental insight on this important problem in aqueous geochemistry.
 Currently, experiments are being performed to investigate the role pH, redox, pressure, and temperature on elemental partitioning between vapor and brine in fluid-mineral systems.
-These experiments more accurately mimic the natural system and will therefore provide solubility data to further our understanding of the chemical reactions occurring at depth at mid-ocean ridges.
+These experiments, funded by the National Science Foundation, more accurately simulate the natural system and therefore provide solubility data to further our understanding of the chemical reactions occurring at depth at mid-ocean ridges, as well as in subareal hydrothermal systems.
 The solubility data also provide us the data necessary to begin to create a theoretical framework for fluids at such extreme P-T conditions.